BlueVulture/csv_reader/README.md

 # csv_reader

 A simple JS and HTML based csv viewer.
 Uses the JS D3 library.
+The idea is to have the whole thing in a single file.

+Separates the csv file into a table, allows you to sort by column (somewhat slowly).